da-huin/elastic-beanstalk-tutorial/README.md

 ---

 <p align="center">
-    <br> This document is refering to AWS Elastic Beanstalk getting started.
+    <br> This document is referring to AWS Elastic Beanstalk getting started.

 </p>